Sviblov/Telegram-bot-MiniApp-template/README.md

 9) Add the bot ID into table "Users".
 You can firstly start bot, get an error which contains bot id and after add this id into this table

+10) Adjust file webapp_frontend/.env according to your webapp setup.
+You should have valid certificate for SSH

+11) run everything in development environment using ./start_dev.sh